Ismail Ibn Sharif: Stabilisation of the empire

 A plague struck around this time that killed several thousand people, mainly in the plain of Rharb and Rif.

 After he had achieved the unification of Morocco, Moulay Ismail decided to end the Christian presence in the country.
-He first launched a campaign to recapture the city of Tangiers, which had been under English control since 1471 – initially Portuguese, the city had passed into English hands after the marriage of Catherine of Braganza to Charles II.
+He first launched a campaign to recapture the city of Tangiers, which had been under European control since 1471 – initially Portuguese, the city had passed into English hands after the marriage of Catherine of Braganza to Charles II.
 The city was strongly fortified and had a large garrison of 4,000 men.
 Moulay Ismail assigned one of his best generals, Ali ben Abdallah Er-Riffi, to besiege Tangier in 1680.
 At Tangiers, the English resisted, but, as a result of the high cost of maintaining the garrison, they decided to abandon the city, demolishing their fortifications and harbor over the winter of 1683.
 The Moroccan army entered the city on 5 February 1684.

 In 1681, while the siege of Tangiers was still ongoing, Moulay Ismail sent part of his army under the command of Omar ben Haddou El-Bottoui to conquer the city of La Mamora.
 This city had been occupied by the Spanish in the period of chaos in Morocco after 1614.
 Ismail besieged the city, which had no water source, and captured it, along with all the Spaniards in the city, who numbered 309.
 Caid Omar had told the Spaniards that they would not be sold into slavery if they surrendered unconditionally "Although they would be captives they would spend their days without working, until the first redemption."
 However Moulay Ismaïl saw no reason to honor Kaid Omar's promises and had no intention of allowing the captives from al-Mamurah to be redeemed so they, including fifty "poor girls and women", were forced to walk to Meknes as booty along with their possessions, arms and artillery (88 bronze cannons, 15 iron cannons, fire-pots, muskets, and gunpowder) which Germain Mousette wrote was "more than he had in the rest of his kingdom".
 The city was renamed al-Mahdiya.
 Omar ben Haddou died of the plague on his return journey and was replaced by his brother Ahmed ben Haddou.